skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 It is early morning.
 The group is ready to leave the dungeon and is debating whether to wake the kids now or in town.
 Eomer doesn't want to carry the children, but Skeeve doesn't want to deal with frightened, crying children.
 They decide to take them back to town first, then wake them.
 Thordek considers taking the powder in a skull then decides against it.

-> Joe (Thodek) is a pack-rat and will take anything that isn't nailed
+> Joe (Thordek) is a pack-rat and will take anything that isn't nailed
 > down.
 I don't mind, but this was ridiculous.
 It was an inverted
 > skull being used as a bowl to hold about a half-cup of very fine
 > white powder.
 Nobody even knew what it was.
 There was just no sense